This tutorial gives you a springboard into the world of AR and VR in the Godot game engine.

 Conclusión: la configuración mínima para hacer que una escena AR o VR funcione, debería verse así:

-And that’s all you need to get started.
+And that's all you need to get started with the native mobile interface.
 Obviously, you need to add something more into your scene, so there is something to see, but after that, you can export the game to your phone of choice, pop it into a viewer and away you go.

 Other things to consider¶